confluentinc/ksql/docs/reference/server-configuration.md

 **Per query:** no

 Sets the maximum number of concurrent pull queries.
+The default is `2147483647`.

 This limit is enforced per host, not per cluster.
-After hitting the limit, the host will fail pull query requests until it determines that it's no longer at the limit.
+After hitting the limit, the host fails pull query requests until it determines that it's no longer at the limit.

 ## `ksql.suppress.enabled`